DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

-# Tutorial21 - Ray tracing
+# Tutorial21 - Ray Tracing

 This tutorial demonstrates how to use ray tracing shaders and acceleration structures.

 Unlike the rasterization, ray tracing provides a physically correct way to simulate lighting.
 In ray tracing we trace light path through the scene, the light may be blocked by opaque objects that create shadows, may pass through transparent objects or may reflect from one object to another.
 The final color is a combination of all of these interactions.